 High Blood Pressure

 This is something that is very important to me, and I am working hard to achieve this.
-In all areas of my life, I don’t like to take medication, and try to minimze it as much as possible.
+In all areas of my life, I don’t like to take medication and try to minimize it as much as possible.

 I have had diabetes for about 25 years, almost 26 years now.
 When I first was diagnosed with diabetes, I tried to control it, but no matter how hard I tried, I was not successful in gaining control over the disease.

 After attempting unsuccessfully to control diabetes, I just gave up.
 I did nothing about it at all, I just let my blood sugar go high and it was not a concern to me.
 That was a stupid thing to do, but it is also a common thing among diabetics, unfortunately.

 In 2014, I was in the hospital because of a severe infection that I got from a bug bite.
 During this time, I had a new doctor, and I like him.
 He had a good bedside manner and talked to me in a way that was not demeaning.
 He talked to me about diabetes and getting it under control.
 I listened to him and I took action.